 ‘TODAY, FOR A CHANGE, I CAN ENJOY THE FELLS AT MY OWN PACE AND LEISURE’

 After a quick meet and greet at George Fisher, I make the short journey from Keswick to Grange and begin my steep walk to the summit of Catbells.
-It’s a fantastic opportunity to try out all my new inov-8 gear in the environment it was made for.
-There is of course another reason to climb this fabulous peak as today I can watch the two fell races that are taking place on this mountain range – The Anniversary Waltz and the Teenager With Altitude.
+It’s a fantastic opportunity to try out all my new inov-8 gear in the environment it was designed for.
+There is of course another reason to climb this fabulous peak, as today, I can watch the two fell races that are taking place on this mountain range – The Anniversary Waltz and the Teenager With Altitude.
 Both are extremely tough challenges and not for the faint-hearted, especially the latter which has a strict selection policy for those even attempting to make the start line.
-I was initially planning on taking part in the Waltz but time constraints mean that I’ll have to settle for spectating.
-To be honest, I’m not too disappointed as after a few months of hard racing my body feels ready for a break.
+I was initially planning on taking part in the Waltz, but time constraints mean that I’ll have to settle for spectating.
+To be honest, I’m not too disappointed, as after a few months of hard racing, my body feels ready for a break.
 It means that today, for a change, I can enjoy the fells at my own pace and leisure.

 ‘IT’S POPULARITY IS WELL DESERVED, IT’S SHAPELY TOPKNOT ATTRACTS THE EYE OFFERING A STEEP BUT OBVIOUSLY SIMPLE SCRAMBLE’ Alfred Wainwright